slackalaxy/wps-office-dicts/README.md

 # WPS Office spellcheck dictionaries

 This provides spellcheck dictionaries for [WPS Office](https://www.wps.com/).
 So far, I have found tutorials about [how to use spell check on WPS Office](https://www.wps.com/academy/how-to-use-the-spell-check-quick-tutorials-1870938/), but no actual dictionaries.
 So, here it is.
 The language files are adapted from the [LibreOffice Dictionaries](https://github.com/LibreOffice/dictionaries/) project.
-They have been tested on WPS office for Linux, but my wild guess is they will work on Windows, too.
+They have been tested on WPS office for Linux, but my wild guess is they should work on Windows, too.
 For more information, visit T[he Document Foundation Wiki](https://wiki.documentfoundation.org/Development/Dictionaries).

 ## Installation
-Depending on your distribution, installation may differ.
+Depending on your distribution, the system-wide installation location may differ.
 For [Slackware](http://www.slackware.com/) Linux, follow these instructions:
 * get the folder you need, e.g. en_GB for British English.
 It contains files `dict.conf`, `main.aff`, `main.dic`
 * copy the folder to either place:
    * you user only:  `~/.local/share/Kingsoft/office6/dicts/`
    * system-wide: `/opt/kingsoft/wps-office/office6/dicts/spellcheck/`

 Note that for Slackware, this is [available on SBo](https://slackbuilds.org/repository/15.0/office/wps-office-dicts/).

+## Version
+Currently, this is adapted from [libreoffice-7.5.4.1](https://github.com/LibreOffice/dictionaries/releases/tag/libreoffice-7.5.4.1)

 ## Languages included
 ```